RhymeForge ยท Word page

 Words that rhyme with Lexicon

 Lexicon works as a plain-speech anchor on the lyric side and three-syllable the round /ษ’/ on the sound side โ€” it lets the nasal carry the tail at the close.
 The lyric earns it by placement, not by selection.
-Sketch the rhyme pool and you get nothing matches this word strictly, no near-perfect family slants exist for this one, and the vowel-only slant column is the deepest of the five.
+Sketch the rhyme pool and you get perfect rhymes turn up in abundance, the family-rhyme list hands over a few solid slants, and the vowel-only slant column is the deepest of the five.
 Sketch the lyric role and you get a workaday word.
-Let the assonance column shape the verse; the strict matches can punctuate it.
+Lean on the strict column for the hooks; the slants can colour the verses.

 Open lexicon in RhymeForge โ†’